 The NYPF covers the largest geographical area in England and Wales and the varied methods of communication utilised aim to tackle the challenges when communicating with both Scheme members and employers.
 Continued support has been provided for employers to ensure they are confident in carrying out their obligations under the Scheme.
-Face to face support and guidance has been provided and employers are encouraged to use the dedicated employers' area on the NYPF website.
+Support and guidance has been provided and employers are encouraged to use the dedicated employers' area on the NYPF website.
+The Fund was unable to provide face to face support due to the Covid pandemic.
+However, virtual support and training was provided.

-An online portal to enable monthly data returns is being rolled out which removes the need for an annual year end return ensuring accurate data is received promptly.
+An online portal to enable monthly data returns continues to be rolled out which removes the need for an annual year end return ensuring accurate data is received promptly.